Sustainability

 Where tailings are discharged into TSFs, risk is managed through completion of engineering designs in accordance with leading practice guidelines (e.g., ANCOLD 2019), safety assurance through independent review, and by following Newcrest’s internal risk and change management procedures.

-Newcrest’s commitment to safe and responsible tailings facility operations is documented in the Tailings Management Framework and required by Newcrest’s Tailings and Water Storage Standard.
+Newcrest’s commitment to safe and responsible tailings facility operations is documented in the Tailings Governance Policy and required by Newcrest’s Tailings and Water Storage Standard.

 These documents are aligned to the International Council on Mining and Metals (ICMM) Preventing Catastrophic Failure of Tailings Storage Facilities Position Statement and the Global Industry Standard on Tailings Management (GISTM).